j1yoo/j1yoo.github.io/_posts/2019-02-13-hand-rolling_ols.md

 ## 145: 0.7151026
 ```

-Next, we will calculate the standard errors of the coefficients which typically are displayed in parenthesis underneath the coefficients in the regression output tables.
+Then, we will calculate the standard errors of the coefficients which typically are displayed in parenthesis underneath the coefficients in the regression output tables.

 ```r
 SST <- sum((Y - mean(Y))^2) # Sum of Squares Total